mincong-h/mincong-h.github.io/_posts/2024-09-08-sign-in-with-google.md

 Service is not only responsible for handling the ID token sent by Google.
 It is also a central place for granting access tokens, refresh tokens, and handle all kinds of authorization logic in the OAuth flow.
 When the frontend sends an HTTP request with the authorization header, the header is decoded by the authorizer to verify the access token and all the fields there.
 Note that this is not directly related to "Sign in with Google", it is how I implement the OAuth logic with my custom authorizer.
 The similar services should be AWS Cognito or Google Identity Platform.

 As a developer, you need to design your jwt token.
 You need to define the roles, the scope of access, expiry, subject, issuer, and other types of information that you want to store in a token.
+You also need to design the public responses when the authorization fails.

 ## Backend Resource

 Backend resource APIs are the actual services for handling CRUD of different resources.
 They do not contain any logic related to authorization.
 But they should declaration instructions (such as via annotations) to let the authorizor to grant or deny access to the resource.
 For example, some resources are restricted for administrators, while other resources are open for any registered users.
 This can be related to the scope of the token, or other information.

 For example, in the spring framework, you can use preauthorized, secured or roles allowed to define role-based access control (RBAC) for your RESTful APIs.

 ```java
 @RolesAllowed("ROLE_ADMIN")